-- Case Study 2: We are trying to check whether there is a relationship between the suppliers and the results of product quality exam using nonparametric (i.e. distribution-fee) hypothesis test: Chi-square test. - Data File: "Chi-Square Test2" tab in "Sample Data.xlsx" - Null Hypothesis (H0): product quality exam results are independent of the suppliers. - Alternative Hypothesis (H_a): product quality exam results depend on the suppliers.
+- Case study 2: We are trying to check whether there is a relationship between the suppliers and the results of the product quality exam using nonparametric (i.e., distribution-free) hypothesis test: chi-square test. - Data File: "Chi Square Test2.jmp" - Null Hypothesis (H0): product quality exam results are independent of the suppliers. - Alternative Hypothesis (H_a): product quality exam results depend on the suppliers.